Sajomkhan/TodoList-react-bootstrap/README.md

 ### What I use here:
 * React
-* TypeScript
 * Bootstrap

-#### To start a new Create React App project with TypeScript, you can run:
+#### To start a new Create React App project, you can run:

-    npx create-react-app my-app --template typescript
+    npx create-react-app my-app
-    yarn create react-app my-app --template typescript
+    yarn create react-app my-app

 #### To install React-Bootstrap: